roidelapluie/blog/content/articles/puppetlabs-corosync.md

 It is not perfect, but I still plan on working on it in the following months (and I accept pull requests of course).
 Any feedback is welcome.

-I only use the provider of that modules.
+I only use the providers of that module.
 Everything under the manifests directory is deprecated.
 Besides that, I use a `puppet-cman` and a `puppet-pacemaker` module, designed to be published soon, that manage the installation of the cluster service.